One potential hazard that Moms may face during labor and delivery is the use of IV antibiotics for Group B Strep (GBS) infections.

-At around 35-37 weeks gestation, pregnant woman are routinely given a swab test that determines if they are infected with Group B Strep, a bacterium that approximately one in every three women carry in their vagina.
+At around 35-37 weeks gestation, a pregnant woman is routinely given a swab test that determines if they are infected with Group B Strep.
+This bacterium is very common.
+Approximately one in every three women carries it in her vagina.

 The Group B Strep bacterium, while no threat to the pregnant woman, has the potential to cause very serious health consequences for the newborn baby.